vtaparia/OpenProtectAI/docs/api.md

 This document outlines the core APIs for the self-learning security platform.
 The endpoints are designed to be asynchronous, accepting data for processing into the main analysis pipeline.

 ## Authentication
-In a production environment, these endpoints must be protected.
-A recommended approach is to use mutual TLS (mTLS), where both the client (LWServer) and the server present client certificates to authenticate each other, aligning perfectly with a Zero Trust model.
-For user-facing actions like case assignment, standard OAuth 2.0 bearer tokens would be used.
+All service-to-service communication is secured using mutual TLS (mTLS).
+This is the required authentication mechanism for programmatic access between the LWServer and the Central Server.
+Both the client and the server must present valid, signed client certificates to authenticate each other, creating a Zero Trust environment where no service is trusted by default.
+For user-facing actions in a UI context (like case assignment), standard OAuth 2.0 bearer tokens would be used.

 ---